zephyrproject-rtos/zephyr/samples/subsys/mgmt/updatehub/README.rst

 =============================

 Upload the :file:`signed.bin` file from Step 4 to image slot-0 of your board.
-The location of image slot-0 varies by board, as described in :ref:`mcuboot_partitions`.
+The location of the slot 0 image varies by board; see :ref:`flash_map_api` for details.
 For the frdm_k64f, slot-0 is located at address ``0xc000``.

 Using :file:`pyocd` you don't need to specify the slot-0 starting address.